 List and briefly describe the outcome of any projects funded in the last seven years by an MSU internal grant, curriculum grant, summer faculty fellowship, or sabbatical leave.
 This statement should include manuscripts, presentations, etc., that resulted from previously funded projects.

 Current vita of the applicant.
-The vita should include a list of graduate courses you have credit in and those you are currently enrolled in, courses you have taught at MSU or other colleges, research you have performed (whether published or not), committee work or other service activities while at MSU, and any Educational Leaves taken in earlier years.
+The vita should include a list of recent graduate courses you have credit in and those you are currently enrolled in, courses you have taught at MSU or other colleges, research you have performed (whether published or not), committee work or other service activities while at MSU, and any Educational Leaves taken in earlier years.

 EDUCATIONAL LEAVE APPLICATION